tjFogarty/tj-ie/src/site/posts/building-my-site-part-iii-fine-tuning.md

 ## JavaScript

-There's some JavaScript on my site that isn't required to be loaded with every single page, those being {% external-link "https://highlightjs.org/", "highlight.js" %} and {% external-link "https://github.com/algolia/algoliasearch-client-javascript", "Algolia Search" %}.
+There's some JavaScript on my site that isn't required to be loaded with every single page, those being [highlight.js](https://highlightjs.org/) and [Algolia Search](https://github.com/algolia/algoliasearch-client-javascript).
 Not every page requires syntax highlighting, and not everyone will click the search icon, so I needed a way to only load them when it was necessary.
-I did this with {% external-link "https://github.com/algolia/algoliasearch-client-javascript", "Dynamic Imports" %} and some tweaking of my `webpack.mix.js` file.
+I did this with [Dynamic Imports](https://github.com/algolia/algoliasearch-client-javascript) and some tweaking of my `webpack.mix.js` file.

 When I was first using it, the chunks that were created were either dropped into the wrong directory, or the path they were loaded from were incorrect.
 Here's what I added to my configuration to correct it: